Aikido Arts Martial at Aikido Technique

 Aikido Technique

-... because the techniques of aikido, when applied without care, can damage or kill instead of fun or immobilizing the antagonist.
+... fun or immobilizing the antagonist.
 With the emergence of various dojos all over the world, more and more techniques were born.
 Despite the differences in techniques in various dojos, there is a set of the common techniques in which almost all dojos use.
-Each of this technique is carefully taught to the student so he or she can discover its strengths and weaknesses.
-Although most ...
+Each of this technique is carefully taught to the ...

 Read Full Article